 Today is National Ampersand Day.
 Its creator, a graphic designer named Chaz DeSimone, calls the ampersand “fun, fabulous and functional.”

-The symbol, which has an interesting origin story, played a role in my time as a copy editor at The News & Observer.
+The character, which is a short form for “and,” played a role in my time as a copy editor at The News & Observer.
 In the early 1990s, the Raleigh newspaper underwent a major redesign.
 As part of that, the ampersand appeared in the name after an absence of nearly 100 years: The News and Observer became The News & Observer again.

 I like the ampersand in the newspaper’s name.
 It’s distinctive and elegant.
 I hope the ampersand will stay there for years to come in print and on screen.